gordonrix/maple/README.md

 mutation-rich next generation sequencing data from highly parallelized laboratory evolution experiments.
-It provides consensus sequence generation using both concatemer- and unique molecular identifiers (UMI)-based consensus, easy-to-use and versatile demultiplexing, and a suite of analyses and plotting scripts that are all executed automatically after providing some information about the data and executing a single command.
+It provides consensus sequence generation using both concatemer- and unique molecular identifiers (UMI)-based consensus, easy-to-use and versatile demultiplexing, and a suite of analyses and plotting scripts that are all executed automatically after the user provides some information about the data and executes a single command.

 Analysis is primarily performed by a mix of custom python scripts and several external tools:
  - [medaka](https://github.com/nanoporetech/medaka)